- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - About Us

 Walter Scott Sr.

 Walter R. Scott Sr. was born in Greenville Mississippi the son of George and Cozy Grossley Scott.
 His father was also related to Baseball’s George Scott of the Kansas City Royals.
-As young boy he moved to Chicago with his family.
-Some of his school mates were Eddie Harris and Johnny Griffin.
-After graduating DuSable high school, his mother died.
+As a young boy, he moved to Chicago with his family.
+Some of his schoolmates were Eddie Harris and Johnny Griffin.
+After graduating from DuSable high school, his mother died.